dotnet/roslyn-tools/docs/RepoToolset.md

 ### SDK configuration (global.json, nuget.config)

-`/global.json` file is present and specifies the version of the donet and `RoslynTools.RepoToolset` SDKs.
+`/global.json` file is present and specifies the version of the dotnet and `RoslynTools.RepoToolset` SDKs.

 For example,